Resources

 Goals, objectives, and emphasis of the program

 This program is patterned after the scientist-practitioner model of the American Psychological Association.
 It adheres to the guidelines established by the Committee for Education and Training of APA's Division 21 (Applied Experimental and Engineering Psychology).
 Students receive training in the content and techniques of human factors psychology, including statistical quantitative procedures, experimental design, survey methods, computer techniques, and other research methodologies.
 In addition, students must select a concentration area.
-The concentration may be in human-computer interaction, team training, visual performance, human factors aviation, or other areas of interest with the adviser's approval.
+The concentration may be in human-computer interaction, team performance and training, visual performance, human factors in transportation systems , Human-robot interaction, cognitive aging and assistive technologies, or other areas of interest with the adviser's approval.
 A dissertation representing a significant research contribution to the field is required.
 The program seeks to develop the capacity to design, conduct, and apply human factors research in a variety of professional settings.
 Consequently, a variety of research, consulting, and internship arrangements are included in the program.

 Number of degrees granted during last 3 years